reflectoring/reflectoring.github.io/content/blog/2022/2022-03-07-spring-boot-application-info.md

 }
 ```

-This plugin too provides multiple ways to configure the output using the `gitProperties`.
+This plugin too provides multiple ways to configure the output using the attribute `gitProperties`.
 For example, let's limit the keys to be present by adding below:
 ```gradle
 gitProperties {
   keys = ['git.commit.id']